telerik/blazor-docs/components/chip/events.md

 ## SelectedChanged

-The `SelectedChanged` event fires every time the `Selected` parameter changes.
+The `SelectedChanged` event fires when the `Selectable` parameter is `true` and the user clicks or taps the Chip to select/deselect it.

 ## Example